-One of the largest and fastest growing pandemics in the entire nation, Crystal meth addiction is crippling Americans throughout the country at alarmingly fast and detrimental speeds.
-It is estimated that more than 1.5 million people are addicted to crystal meth in the United States alone and this number seems to be growing despite legislation attempts to reduce the numbers through enforcement of tougher laws, rules and regulations on the manufacturing and sale of this substance.
+One of the largest and fastest growing pandemics in the nation, crystal meth addiction is crippling Americans throughout the country at an alarmingly fast rate.
+It is estimated that more than 1.5 million people are addicted to crystal meth in the United States alone, and this number seems to be growing despite legislation attempts to reduce the numbers through enforcement of tougher laws, rules and regulations on the manufacturing and sale of this substance.

-Simply looking at or thinking about the problem that meth addiction causes is only the beginning.
-Until you or someone you love has actually been addicted to meth and you have lived in the world of hell that meth addiction causes, you really will never know the true bounty of the problem.
+Unless you or someone you love has actually been addicted to meth and you have lived in the world of hell that meth addiction causes it is difficult to fully grasp the magnitude of the problems caused by meth.
 Crystal meth addiction leads to some of the most dire and difficult to cope with consequences of any other drug on the market or on the streets today.

 What is Meth Addiction?

 Crystal meth is typically smoked, snorted or injected to provide a lasting high that makes the user feel invincible, upbeat, energetic and euphoric.
 The drug is relatively cheap to make and is often called a bathtub drug because there are a number of chemicals (many of which are interchangeable) that are combined together to create meth.
 Highly addictive and very easy to obtain, meth is also known as Ice, crank or Crystal on the streets.
 Because there are so many adverse chemicals used in the manufacturing of this drug such as battery acid, ammonia and other harsh chemicals, the nature of this addiction is highly physical and it also take a great toll on the user from a psychological or mental standpoint as well.